efjepsen/2024-eCTF-MIT/README.md

     - `inc` - Directory with c header files
     - `src` - Directory with c source files
     - `wolfssl` - Location to place wolfssl library for included Crypto Example
+- `common` - Code common to the AP and Component, e.g. common crypto functions & packet structures
 - `deployment` - Code for deployment secret generation
     - `Makefile` - This makefile is invoked by the eCTF tools when creating a deployment
     - You may put other scripts here to invoke from the Makefile